MultiCraft/repixture/mods/rp_drop_items_on_die/README.txt

 =====================
 By Kaadmy and Wuzzy, for Repixture

-Players drop their inventory when they die
+Players drop their inventory when they die.

+## For developers

+See `API.md`.

+## Licensing

-Source license: LGPLv2.1
+Source code license: LGPLv2.1